15 July – Additional Notes

 Communist countries have been under the spotlight in the past, especially over their idea of human rights i.e. you’ve always been “free”… just so long as you comply with the party line.
 In the West today, the equality agenda doesn’t in practice seem to be just a pleasant acceptance of everyone else’s choices, such that we’re all equal and every opinion and lifestyle framework is allowable and included.
 The tone of the subtle undercurrent indicates that if you don’t believe in, or accept that the latest laws are right, then you are intolerant.

-So, as I watch our culture evolving around me, I’m wondering: at what point in our democratic right to freedom of choice (especially when choosing noncompliance) will this be vetoed by this new form of tolerance in the West, which seems to rival a new strain of communism?
+So, as I watch our culture evolving around me, I’m wondering: at what point in our democratic right to freedom of choice (especially when choosing noncompliance) will this be vetoed by this new form of tolerance in the West – a type of tolerance that seems to rival a new strain of commun-ism?
 Will a day come when we become like the Founding Fathers of America: escaping our countries in order to find a place on earth where we can practice our deepest beliefs in freedom.

 “Hear, O Israel: The Lord our God, the Lord is One.
 Love the Lord your God with all your heart, soul and strength.
 These commandments that I give you today are to be on your hearts.
 Impress them on your children.
 Talk about them when you sit at home and when you walk along the road, when you lie down and when you get up.
 Tie them as symbols on your hands and bind them on your foreheads.
 Write them on the doorframes of your houses and on your gates.”
 [Deuteronomy 6:4-9]